cfers/sexplorer/README.md

 # sexplorer
-sexy explorer? or it is a simple explorer! the propouse is to create one simple file explorer for all platform!
+sexy explorer? or it is a simple explorer! the purpose is to create one simple file explorer for all platform!
 ![](snap.png)
 ## base information
 |||